BryceGattis/shotgun-query-field-test/README.md

 ### Running it

-To run the command to obtain the value of query fields and export an HTML table, run this command:
+To run the command to obtain the value of query fields and export an HTML table, install the package and run this command:

 ```commandline
 python -m shotgun_query_field_test.main --project_id 85